 If you are migrating an existing website, you can recover your existing database from your former hosting provider.
 If it is a new website, you can move on to the next step.

-If you already have a database and wish to use it (from an OVHcloud web hosting plan or a Private SQL or Cloud DB solution), you will need your username and password, the name of the database and the address of the server.
+If you already have a database and wish to use it (from an OVHcloud web hosting plan , you will need your username and password, the name of the database and the address of the server.
 You can now go on to the next step.

 If you want to create a new database with OVHcloud, log in to the OVHcloud Control Panel, then click on